premkrrajbhar/taco-project/README.md

 - A header details with a navigation links.
 - An image and caption of taco.
 - A contact form for sending messages and the messages will goes to [httpbin.org](https://httpbin.org/), A simple HTTP Request & Response Service.
 - Location and Contact details.

+**Note** : The HTML documents of this project have been validated using the [W3C Markup Validation Service](https://validator.w3.org/).
+This ensures that the code adheres to web standards and is free of syntax errors.

 ## Features